 The Personal Freedom to Do What You Feel

-As long as you respect the people around you, then doing what you feel shouldn’t be criticized – if there is anything important in your life, it’s personal growth
+As long as you respect the people around you, doing what you feel shouldn’t be criticized.
+One of the most important things in your life is personal growth.

 Personal freedom is something that not everyone will get to experience in their lifetime.

-The unburdened “do what you feel” attitude does imply being self-aware, and should always be carried out with respect, intelligence, tact, and value.
+The unburdened “do what you feel” attitude does requires being self-aware.
+It should always be carried out with respect, intelligence, and tact.

 You know that it’s not always easy.
 Sometimes your responsibilities slowly begin to tie you down and take away your enjoyment, making life ever more difficult.

-Today we invite you to reflect on this.
+Today we invite you to reflect on the meaning of personal freedom.

 What I feel is the voice of my heart

-Throughout your life you may hide many things and think that that somehow maintains a balance in your world.
+Throughout your life you may hide many things and think that this somehow helps you maintain balance in your world.

-- Your wants and needs remain silent because you think they won’t fit in with your partner or your family.
+- Your wants and needs remain silent because you think they won’t be accepted by your partner or your family.

 - You hold back words because you don’t want to harm others.

-- You suspend your desire to do many things while telling yourself that now is “not the time,” or “it’s too late, or “they’ll make fun of me.”
+- It’s often the case that you control your desire to do many things while giving yourself excuses.
+For example, you might tell yourself that “now is not the time,” “it’s too late,” or “they’ll make fun of me.”